Donald J. Trump Presidential Library

-The Donald J. Trump Presidential Library is the presidential library of Donald Trump, 45th president of the United States, a website administered by the National Archives and Records Administration (NARA) and launched on January 20, 2021, when Trump officially left office.
-It is the 15th NARA-managed presidential library.
-Plans to build a library and museum are expected but yet to be announced.
+The Donald J. Trump Presidential Library is a website administered by the National Archives and Records Administration (NARA) and will be launched on January 20, 2029, when President Donald Trump will leave office as the 47th president after his second term.

+It serves as a placeholder until a presidential library is built.
+It will be the 15th NARA-managed presidential library.
+Plans to build the library and museum remain on hold after Trump began his second, non-consecutive term as the 47th president on January 20, 2025.
+In September 2025, it was announced that the library would be built at Miami Dade College in Miami, Florida.

 Official records

-No NARA temporary location has been identified to store Trump's Presidential records until he builds his own Presidential Library.
-Currently, the NARA is storing Trump's Presidential records at current NARA government locations.

 The NARA library is established by the Presidential Records Act and is independent of possible plans for a physical building under the Presidential Libraries Act.
 All current content has been previously available to the public, including websites such as Melania Trump's Be Best, photographs, and social media accounts including @POTUS and @FLOTUS.
-Other private records will be subject to access requests under the Freedom of Information Act from January 2026.
+Other private records from Trump's first term are subject to access requests under the Freedom of Information Act (FOIA) from January 2026.

 While most records will be open to FOIA requests by 2026, records could be withheld from public access on the basis of executive privilege for up to twelve years.

-On the day before leaving office, President Trump designated Mark Meadows, Pat Cipollone, John Eisenberg, Patrick Philbin, Scott Gast, Michael Purpura, and Steven Engel as his presidential records representatives to potentially act on his behalf should he be incapacitated and unable to exercise executive privilege with respect to access to his administration's records.
+On January 19, 2021, President Trump designated Mark Meadows, Pat Cipollone, John Eisenberg, Patrick Philbin, Scott Gast, Michael Purpura, and Steven Engel as his presidential records representatives to potentially act on his behalf should he be incapacitated and unable to exercise executive privilege with respect to access to his administration's records.

 Building plans

+As with other presidential libraries, a building for Trump would need to be privately financed and organized before the possible involvement of the NARA.

+In December 2024, Trump won a settlement in an ongoing civil defamation case against ABC News, with the settlement granting Trump $15 million to ultimately go to the presidential library.

+In January 2025, Meta Platforms agreed to settle a lawsuit for $25 million following the suspension of Trump's Facebook accounts following the January 6 United States Capitol attack. $22 million will go toward the presidential library.